 EPON is well-suited to wholesale Ethernet.
 It can provide Metro Ethernet services with granular control as accurate as single 1kbps in each direction on each EVC.
-As an [802.3] Ethernet protocol, 1G-EPON and 10G-EPON cannot transport frames larger than those permitted by [802.3] of 2000 bytes1.
+As an [802.3] Ethernet protocol, 1G-EPON and 10G-EPON do not typically transport frames larger than 2000 bytes as specified by [802.3].
 Because 1G-EPON was developed prior to the Amendment of [802.3] based on [802.3as] (for 2000 bytes), most 1G-EPON implementations are limited to 1600 bytes.
+It is expected, though, that new generations of 1G-EPON and 10G-EPON chipsets will support frame sizes larger than 2000 bytes to support mobile backhaul and data center applications.
 The frame size requirements for DPoE Networks are specified in [DPoE-SP-MULPIv1.0].